jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 # Failure

 `failure` crate (crate means library) is a new library for error handling.
 Before `failure`, people were using `std::error::Error` from standard library or `error_chain` crate.
 Why so many choices about error handling?
 Shouldn't errors be in the standard library?
-Well, one of rust greatest strengths is flexibility.
+Well, one of Rust greatest strengths is flexibility.
 Standard library is reduced to necessary minimum.
 Every additional functionality needs to be imported from external library.

 Still, putting error handling in external library seems odd.
 But error handling is also a part of a language that can be improved.
 If we decide to use one version of error handling we are doomed to use it forever.
 If we try to change it, when it is inside the standard library, we break whole language.
 Moving important parts to external libraries give Rust an opportunity to "iterate" through different solutions.
 That is how `failure` was born.
 First, we had only standard `Error`.
 But the functionality was not enough, and writing custom errors was bulky.
 So someone came up with `error_chain` crate for better error handling.
 Still, after using the `error_chain`, someone came up with better, more elegant solution which would eliminate downsides of `error_chain`.